Understanding your customer acquisition cost (CAC) is at the heart of growing your business in a scalable and profitable way.

 How to calculate CAC?

-CAC is calculated by dividing the total cost of marketing and sales by the number of customers acquired over a specific period of time.
+CAC is calculated by dividing the total cost of marketing and sales by the number of customers acquired over a specific period.
 For example, if a company spent R100 on marketing and sales in a year and acquired 100 customers in the same year, their CAC is R1.00.

 Why is your CAC so important?